McQuoids Hill Nature Reserve

 The ACT has a long and rich Aboriginal history, extending from the present day back at least 25,000 years.
 Over this time, generations of Aboriginal people have cared for Country, and have been sustained, physically and spiritually, through their relationship with the land.
 Traditional Custodians have also actively managed the landscape for thousands of years, through activities such as ‘fire stick farming’ and selectively cultivating certain plants, which created the landscapes first seen by European explorers and settlers.
 European settlement of the Tuggeranong district dates back to the 1820s, and since that time the lands of the reserve have primarily been used for grazing.

 Vegetation communities and associations

 The north-eastern slopes were cleared of trees before the area became nature reserve.
 Native perennial grasses have largely been retained but are sparse.
-The majority of rocky area in the south-west is covered in dense grassland which is dominated by phalaris (Phalaris aquatica) with scattered native perennial grasses and introduced annual species and some shrubs.
+The majority of rocky area in the south-west is covered in dense grassland which is dominated by Phalaris (Phalaris aquatica) with scattered native perennial grasses, introduced annual species and some shrubs.